Welcome, and thank you for choosing to work with our talented undergraduates!

 Beyond those requirements, it is typical for the narrative to include pertinent information about the student's thesis, including the argument the thesis makes and how that argument is defended, how the student conducted themselves not only during the defense but during the research and writing phase of their project, and why the thesis is important to the discipline.
 If the thesis is exceptional within the department's history of undergraduate theses, or more closely resembles graduate work, those types of statements and rationales supporting them are also welcome.

-The defense form and narrative must be delivered directly to the Honors Program Office or scanned and emailed to firstname.lastname@example.org.
+The defense form and narrative/letters of recommendation must be emailed to email@example.com.
 Please do not use campus mail.

 While GPA is only one part of the equation, there are guidelines:

 As far as the Honors Program is concerned, all they need to do is let us know.
-We remove them from our list of candidates and shred their paperwork.
+We simply remove them from our list of candidates if they are withdrawing from the process entirely.
+If the student wishes to defer their thesis defense to a later semester, we're happy to provide them infromation on what their next steps should be.
 There is no penalty for withdrawal or deferral.

 The defense copy of the thesis is just that - the same version of the thesis that was defended before the committee.
 This is the copy of the thesis that an honors recommendation is based on.
 The final copy can incorporate changes suggested by the committee, but any changes made cannot change the level of honors the student may earn.